 Chapter 2 and 3: The Destruction of Nineveh

 The second and third chapters are dedicated to foretelling the destruction of Nineveh.
-The fourth and fifth verses of the third chapter explain that the Lord is unhappy with Nineveh for its whoredoms and witchcraft and having sold nations and families to their iniquities.
+The fourth and fifth verses of the third chapter explain that the Lord is unhappy with Nineveh for its whoredoms and witchcraft and for having sold nations and families for their iniquities.
 The remainder of the chapters describes the terrible destruction awaiting Nineveh.

 The final five verses of the third chapter, and the Book, of Nahum, use various bugs the agrarian peoples in Nahum’s day would have been familiar with to describe the destruction of Nineveh.
-Verse 15 says a fire and swords will eat Nineveh up like a Cankerworm.
-Cankerworms are inch long worms that eat the buds and expanding leaves as soon as their eggs hatch in the spring.
+Verse 15 says fire and swords will eat Nineveh up like a Cankerworm.
+Cankerworms are inch-long worms that eat the buds and expanding leaves as soon as their eggs hatch in the spring.
 These worms cause massive crop destruction and severely weaken plants.
 While a tree can come back from a year of a cankerworm infestation, repeated years of cankerworm infestation will kill even the strongest trees.
-Verse 16 says the cankerworms will come and feed and then fly away, leaving the tree, or the city Nineveh is ruins.
+Verse 16 says the cankerworms will come and feed and then fly away, leaving the tree, or the city of Nineveh in ruins.

 Verse 17 continues the analogy by describing the crowned rulers of Nineveh as locusts.
 Locusts are grasshoppers in the swarming stage.
 Locusts cause even greater damage, flock together and look after the interests of their own kind.
 Verse 17 continues by describing the military leaders of Nineveh as grasshoppers.
-Grasshoppers are active when it’s cool, but flee under heat.
-They are also solitary creatures, except during the locust stage and don’t congregate.
+Grasshoppers are active when it’s cool but flee under heat.
+They are also solitary creatures, except during the locust stage, and don’t congregate.
 This analogy is saying that part of Nineveh’s destruction will come from within.
 There are too many leaders, and the leaders are only looking after themselves.
 Also, there are too few military captains, and those that do exist will flee when the battle gets heated.

 Verse 18 tells the people of Nineveh that destruction is imminent and there are no religious leaders that will be able to save them.
 Frequently in the Bible shepherds are used to refer to pastors and other religious leaders that “gather the sheep” or “gather the flock” from the wolves of the world and protect them.
 (With The Good Shepherd being Christ) Here, in verse 18, Nineveh is told that their shepherds are asleep on the job and their noble (righteous) are dead, which leaves the sheep (the people) scattered and vulnerable to the desolation that is coming.

-Some Christians see Chapter 2 and 3, particularly Chapter 2, as a dualistic prophecy that correlates to both the destruction of Nineveh and the destruction of the wicked at the last days.
+Some Christians see Chapter 2 and 3, particularly Chapter 2, as a dualistic prophecy that correlates to both the destruction of Nineveh and the destruction of the wicked in the last days.
 Chapter 2 verse 5 says that the Lord will defend his worthies, the noble, who humble their paths.
 Verse 6 continues by saying that the palaces will be dissolved.
 For those who believe that the wicked will be destroyed on the last day and Jesus Christ will return to the earth to rule and reign, these verses are consistent with the latter-days.
-This suggests that the destruction of Nineveh is being used as a type to foretell the destruction of the wicked of the world at the last days.
+This suggests that the destruction of Nineveh is being used as a type to foretell the destruction of the wicked of the world in the last days.